If there is an immediate risk to life or you are trapped by floodwater please call the emergency services on 999.

 For any flooding from highway drainage, surface water, groundwater or watercourses (brooks or streams) call Lancashire County Council: 0300 123 6780.

 For the latest forecast and flood warnings, information and advice on protecting your home and what to do in the event of flooding, call Environment Agency: 0345 6723723 or visit the flood warning information service (external link).

-If your home has suffered serious internal flooding and you need to evacuate, the Council will be able to activate a rest centre where you would be supported.
+If your home has suffered serious internal flooding and you need to evacuate, West Lancashire Borough Council will be able to activate a rest centre where you would be supported.
 Please contact us: 01695 577177.

 Can West Lancashire Borough Council supply me/my business with sandbags?